-DHMP uses a continuous quality improvement cycle where designated staff conduct a measurement of performance indicators; assess and prioritize the indicators that DHMP may improve; and plan, implement and evaluate interventions to improve the quality of care, quality of service, and/or patient safety of members.
+DHMP uses a continuous quality improvement cycle where designated staff conduct a measurement of performance indicators; perform quantitative and qualitative analyses on this data, assess and prioritize the areas for improvement, develop, implement, and evaluate interventions to improve the quality of care, quality of service, and/or patient safety of members.
 Data is collected on a prospective, concurrent, and retrospective basis, depending upon which type best meets the measurement need.
 Measurable objectives such as HEDIS, CAHPS, and Health Outcomes Survey (HOS), quantitative and qualitative data sets are defined, trended, and evaluated.
 QI data is analyzed, summarized, and presented in a clear manner with trending, and compared against benchmarks, when available, to the Quality Management Committee (QMC).
 The QMC provides recommendations for improving quality benchmarks, initiatives, and oversight.
-In addition, QI works collaboratively with DHMP departments and provider networks to develop and implement initiatives targeted at improving clinical care, outcomes, safety, and service.
+In addition, QI works collaboratively with DHMP departments and provider networks to develop and implement initiatives targeted at improving clinical care, outcomes, safety, and equitable service.